 Approach 1: Repeated Subtraction (O(n) time, O(1) space)

-The most straightforward strategy repeatedly subtracts the divisor from the dividend until the remaining value becomes smaller than the divisor.
+The most direct way to divide two numbers is to repeatedly subtract the divisor from the dividend until the remaining value becomes smaller than the divisor.
 Each subtraction represents one unit in the quotient.
-You first normalize the sign of both numbers using absolute values, track whether the result should be negative, and keep subtracting in a loop while counting operations.
+Track the number of successful subtractions and apply the correct sign at the end based on whether the inputs have the same sign.

 Approach 2: Bit Manipulation with Exponential Subtraction (O(log n) time, O(1) space)